-After we announce our projects for the term, we get many emails from students.
-Some write too short (“I am interested in your project”), others too long (their whole career plan in a page, ending with some specific question or request somewhere in the mail).
-They both sit in the inbox waiting to be answered, while someone else writes and commits to the project and gets accepted!
+After we announce our graduation projects for the term, we get many emails from students.
+Some write too short (“I am interested in your project, can you tell me more about it”) without any useful information about their background or suitability, others write too long (their whole career plan in a page, ending with some specific question or request).
+While they sit in the inbox waiting to be answered, someone else writes and commits to the project and gets theion posit!

-To secure a place in a project (e.g. TUBITAK Star or Pure in SU etc), you should read up/think as much about the project as you can, give relevant info about yourself (especially citing related coursework and stating why you would like to be in that project…) and then, ask me to consider you to the project.
+To secure a place in a project (e.g. TUBITAK Star or Pure project at SU etc), you should read up and think as much about the project as you can, give relevant info about yourself (especially citing related coursework and stating why you would like to be in that project…) and then, ask me to consider you to the project.
 Also, do not assume the prof has only one project, so indicate which one clearly (so don’t just say “I am interested in your project”).

 Leave a Reply